An Online Presentation on NMS

 The program may be advanced or brought to a previous page manually by clicking on the forward and back arrows.
 The presentation is free of charge, but people can pay for CME credit if they're willing to take a test.
 Call (888) 667-8367 if interested.

-Any PC hardware running a standard web browser, with Flash Player.
+Any computer hardware running a standard web browser, with Flash Player.